-Very importantly, also, in over fifteen years of analysing negotiating behaviour especially in the commercial environment, I have discovered an assortment of inappropriate attitudes of mind and their ensuing behaviour that are of primary importance to the outcome of negotiations.
+Very importantly, also, in over fifteen years of analyzing negotiating behavior especially in the commercial environment, I have discovered an assortment of inappropriate attitudes of mind and their ensuing behavior that are of primary importance to the outcome of negotiations.
 These findings illustrate the other integral keys to success and failure in negotiation.
 A listing of those inappropriate attitudes of mind follows:

 We plan for failure even before we sit down at the table.
 We can be slaves to expectations.

 - “This always finishes up at the market price.”.